LuckyCode7/TickTackToe_UI/README.md

 Program, in which the application was created: Visual Studio 2015

-Abaut the app:
+About the app:
-Popular game of tic-tac-toe, in which the opponent is a computer.
+<br>Popular game of tic-tac-toe, in which the computer is the oponent.

 Game opportunities:
  - creating the player's name